JCT FC: India On Track

 In 2015, JCT FC entered into the partnership with India On Track to re-launch the club in the 2015–16 season of the I-League 2nd division.
 The aim of the partnership is to provide elite residential training and uplifting the development of its academy at Hoshiarpur, Punjab.

-Academy
+Other departments

+JCT FC academy and youth teams

-JCT FC launched their Under-19 team in 1998 and participated in the first National Football League (under-19) in October 2001.
+JCT FC launched their U-19 academy in 1998 and participated in the first National Football League (under-19) in October 2001.
 In the next edition between May and June 2003, they reached the finals.
 JCT Football Academy won the 2011 I-League U19.
-In 2011 their senior team was disbanded, but the academy continued to operate.
+In 2011, their senior team was disbanded, but the academy continued to operate.
 The academy team later participated in the 2012 Durand Cup.
+JCT academy team later participated in Punjab State League.
+They incorporated under-16 academy in 2005 at Rurka Kalan, and participated in Subroto Mukherjee Cup and Inter-school Games organized under the banner of School Games Federation of India.
+Club's U-15 team also took part in Manchester United Premier Cup of India.
+Later in 2022, JCT FC academy competed in Shaheed-e-Azam Sardar Bhagat Singh Memorial Tournament in Banga.